Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

 Air conditioners are typically placed on concrete pads.
-Over time, the pad can crack, shift or sink.
-This can cause malfunctions and even premature replacement.
-Let’s discuss some of the issues that can happen and how to fix an air conditioner that isn’t level.
+As time passes, the pad can crack, shift or sink.
+This can cause malfunctions and even premature failure.
+Let’s review some of the problems that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor